mjung5/online-news-prediction/analysis/bus.md

 with the random forest method.
 By choosing randomly selected subset of predictors in each tree, we will possibly reduce the correlation and gain stronger prediction.

+David- Please check the variables I included here for the rf.
+Are you okay with it?
+Since we created the weekday column and Dr. P said to include it in the model, I included.

 ``` r
 # get all numeric columns